Imharry25/Excel-Sales-Finance-Analytics/README.md

  -🏆 Deliver actionable insights to help AtliQ strengthen its market position and boost profitability!

-## Sales Analysis
+## Sales Analytics
+Sales analytics enables a deep understanding of product and regional performance.
+AtliQ can identify top-performing products, uncover growth opportunities in key regions, and refine strategies to maximize profitability.

 ### Objectives
-1. **Top 10 Products with Sales Increase**: Identify which products had the biggest increase in sales from 2020 to 2021.
+1. **Top 10 Products with Sales Increase**: Identify which products had the biggest % increase in net sales from 2020 to 2021.
-2. **Division Sales Report**: Create a report showing total revenue in 2020 and 2021 and how much sales grew.
+2. **Division Sales Report**: Create a report by division (e.g. PCs, N & S, P & A, and PC), showing net sales data for 2020 and 2021, along with the growth percentage.
-3. **Top and Bottom 5 Sold Products**: Identify the top 5 and bottom 5 products sold by quantity.
+3. **Top and Bottom 5 Sold Products**: Identify the top 5 (best) and bottom 5 (worst-performing) products sold by quantity, guiding inventory and marketing strategies.
 4. **New Products in 2021**: List new products Atliq started selling in 2021.
 5. **Top 5 Sales Countries in 2021**: Identify the five countries with the highest sales in 2021.

 ### Sales Analysis Reports

 1. **Top 10 Products with Sales Increase**
-   - Insights: The top ten products with significant sales increases, including the best-seller "AQ Electron 4 3600 Desktop processor" and "AQ Pen Drive DRC".
+   - Insights: The top ten products with significant sales increases, including the best-seller "AQ Electron 4 3600 Desktop processor".

 2. **Division Sales Report**
    - Insights: